renpy/renpy/sphinx/source/screen_optimization.rst

 ==============

 For best performance, all screens should be defined with a parameter list.
-When a screen doesn't take parameters, it should be define with an empty parameter list.
+When a screen doesn't take parameters, it should be defined with an empty parameter list.
 The screen::

     screen test():